Global dynamics of GDP and trade: The GDP-Trade correlation

 for which empirical evidence was found from 1948 to 2000, in a survey of nearly two dozen countries of varying economic strength (high, middle and low-income economies)~\citep{bmskm08}.\footnote{ For the coupled growth of $G$ and $T$, a second-order dynamical system like ${\dot G} \sim T$ and ${\dot T} \sim G$ may appear apt.
 This, however, gives phase solutions like $G^2 \sim T^2$, which is not borne out by a reported study of GDP and trade growth~\citep{bmskm08}.
 We argue that the linear terms on the right hand sides of Eqs.~(\ref{gdplog})~and~(\ref{trdlog}) are the most dominant, and lead to Eq.~(\ref{scale}). }

 The power-law function in Eq.~(\ref{scale}) becomes linear in a log-log plot.
-This is indeed what we see in Figs.\ref{f7}~to~\ref{f12}, all of which model the coupled growth of GDP and trade up to 2020 (or 2019) for the six countries in our study.
+This is indeed what we see in Figs.~\ref{f7}~to~\ref{f12}, all of which model the coupled growth of GDP and trade up to 2020 (or 2019) for the six countries in our study.
 The power-law exponent $\alpha$, which is the slope of the linear fit, is confined within a narrow range of $0.6< \alpha <1$ in all cases.
 The country-wise values of $\alpha$ have been set down in the last column of Table~\ref{t1}.
 Keeping only the linear terms in Eqs.~(\ref{gdplog})~and~(\ref{trdlog}), which gives the phase solutions in Eq.~(\ref{scale}), we find that $\alpha = \gamma_1/\tau_1$.
 The values of $\gamma_1$, $\tau_1$ and $\alpha$ in Table~\ref{t1} do show that $\alpha$ is practically quite close to $\gamma_1/\tau_1$.
 This independently validates our modelling of GDP and trade growth with the logistic equation.

-Looking at Figs.\ref{f7}~to~\ref{f12}, we realize that the power-law scaling of $G$ with respect to $T$ holds true in every case over at least two orders of magnitude.
-For high values of $T$ and $G$, deviation from this scaling behaviour occurs for China, Japan, Germany and India (Figs.\ref{f8},~\ref{f9}~\ref{f10}~and~\ref{f12}, respectively).
+Looking at Figs.~\ref{f7}~to~\ref{f12}, we realize that the power-law scaling of $G$ with respect to $T$ holds true for every country over at least two orders of magnitude, an observation borne out consistently by the low values of $\mu_\alpha$ and $\sigma_\alpha$ in Table~\ref{t2}.
+For high values of $T$ and $G$, deviation from this scaling behaviour occurs for China, Japan, Germany and India (Figs.~\ref{f8},~\ref{f9}~\ref{f10}~and~\ref{f12}, respectively).
 This deviation is due to the nonlinear effects in the real data, which we have not considered in the coupled autonomous functions ${\mathcal G}(T,G)$ and ${\mathcal T}(T,G)$, in deriving Eq.~(\ref{scale}).
-We note further that ${\mathrm d}^2 G/{\mathrm d}T^2 < 0$ for $\alpha < 1$, i.e. $G$ increases with $T$ at a decreasing rate as time progresses.
-This explains the gradual reduction of the gap between the GDP and trade plots in Figs.\ref{f1}~to~\ref{f6} on long time scales.
+We also note that ${\mathrm d}^2 G/{\mathrm d}T^2 < 0$ for $\alpha < 1$, i.e. $G$ increases with $T$ at a decreasing rate as time progresses.
+This explains the reduction of the gap between the GDP and the trade plots in Figs.~\ref{f1}~to~\ref{f6} on long time scales.